-Conducted by the Swiss conductor Michel Corboz, Ensemble vocal de Lausanne (choir) and Sinfonia Varsovia (orchestra) perform Wolfgang Amadeus Mozart’s Requiem Mass in D minor (K. 626).
+Conducted by the Swiss conductor Michel Corboz, Ensemble Vocal de Lausanne (choir) and Sinfonia Varsovia (orchestra) perform Wolfgang Amadeus Mozart’s Requiem Mass in D minor (K. 626).
 Soloists: Charlotte Müller Perrier – soprano, Valérie Bonnard – alto, Valério Contaldo – tenor, Peter Harvey – baritone.
-Recorded during “La folle journée” 2010, the French annual classical music festival held in Nantes, which is the largest classical music festival in France.
+This performance was recorded during “La folle journée” 2010, the French annual classical music festival held in Nantes, France’s largest classical music festival.

 - I. Introitus

 - II.
 Kyrie